kamratia1/pybis2spice/README.md

 ### The executable program allows the user to:
 * Browse for an ibis model file
 * Select the component and the model
-* Create the SPICE subcircuit with some options
+* Create the SPICE subcircuit files
-* Check the selected model (view the graphs for the I-V and Voltage-Time characteristics)
+* View the ibis model characteristics (I-V and Voltage-Time graphs)
 ![](/img/gui-check-model.png)

 ### Spice Subcircuit option:
-* LTSpice: LTSpice option produces a subcircuit file containing special syntax specific to LTSpice
+* LTSpice: LTSpice option produces a subcircuit file and corresponding LTSpice symbol file.
+This option creates a subcircuit that is specifically intended to be used with LTSpice.
+This is the recommended option as it provides the most flexibility for output model stimulus sources.
 * Generic: generic option produces a subcircuit file that most Spice simulators should be able to parse.
-Tested with Simetrix version 8.x

 ### Corner Select:
-* Weak-Slow: Combining the minimum (weak) I-V curves and minimum (slow) Voltage-Time waveforms
+* Weak-Slow: Combines the minimum (weak) I-V curves and minimum (slow) Voltage-Time waveforms
-* Typical: Combining the typical I-V curves and typical Voltage-Time corners
+* Typical: Combines the typical I-V curves and typical Voltage-Time waveforms
-* Fast-Strong: Combining the maximum (strong) I-V curves and maximum (fast) Voltage-Time corners
+* Fast-Strong: Combines the maximum (strong) I-V curves and maximum (fast) Voltage-Time waveforms
+* All: Creates the subcircuit files for all corners simultaneously

 ## Examples
-LTSpice and Simetrix examples are given to highlight the different options available.
+LTSpice examples are given to highlight the different options available.
 These are available in the examples folder

 ## Contribution
-Developers can contribute to the tool by forking the repository, creating changes and submitting appropriate pull requests.
+Developers can contribute to the tool by forking the repository and submitting pull requests.

+## Issues and Feature Requests
+* Please record any bugs, issues and feature requests here: https://github.com/kamratia1/pybis2spice/issues
+* Detailed information on how any issue can be reproduced should be provided including any IBIS files used and version number of the program.
+Screenshots would also help.

 ## References
 The tool would not be possible without the ecdtools library.
 This parses the ibis file into python data structures.